Houses for homeless: A project destined to fall into ruin

 Shawkat went into hiding after the fall of the Awami League government while officials of the local administration were transferred.

-When asked why government shelter project houses were built in a disaster-prone area like a char, Shahriar Rahman, acting Upazila Nirbahi Officer and assistant commissioner, land, also blamed Shawkat for choosing the char for the project.
+When asked why government shelter project houses were built in a disaster-prone area like a char, Shahriar Rahman, acting upazila nirbahi officer of Sariakandi and assistant commissioner (land), also blamed Shawkat for choosing the char for the project.

-"Besides, the residents of the char also demanded this new project for them," said Shahriar.
+"Besides, the residents of the char also demanded that project for them there," said Shahriar.

-Nazmul Haque, executive engineer of the Water Development Board in Bogura, told The Daily Star that they always advise the district administration not to construct any paved or semi-paved infrastructure in the char areas.
+Nazmul Haque, executive engineer of the Water Development Board in Bogura, told this correspondent that they always advise the district administration not to construct any paved or semi-paved infrastructure in the char areas.

 "But still, these infrastructures were built on the char.
 However, we shall visit the area and try to find out what to do," he added.